-Ask your BCBA Supervisor to create “what-should-the-RBT-do?” scenarios for decision-making topics such as ethical dilemmas, responding to problem behavior, writing progress notes, or giving prompts.
+Ask your BCBA Supervisor to create “what should the registered behavior technician do?” scenarios for decision-making topics such as ethical dilemmas, responding to problem behavior, writing progress notes, or giving prompts.

 If your BCBA can provide you with de-identified graphs to read and interpret, that is great!
 However, graphs are everywhere.
 Try your hand at analyzing graphs that appear in your daily life before you read the explanatory text.
 Remember that the graphs that appear in the popular press often break the rules, so if your interpretation differs from the written explanation -- see if you can find problems in the graph’s construction.
 As with everything else, seek feedback from your BCBA on your analysis.

 Establish an area that you will use only for studying, and have a dedicated notebook or computer file for your RBT exam prep.
 If, however, you notice that you have plateaued or keep making the same mistakes, introduce a stimulus change in order to try to obtain a different result.
 For example, if you keep confusing positive punishment with negative reinforcement, try facing a different direction or sitting in a different position when you read or practice one of the terms.
 Simple changes like this give you additional stimulus associations that often help more than you might expect!

 Whether you are role-playing, teaching your own children, or working under the supervision of a BCBA, nothing will solidify the concepts better than actual implementation.
 However, this can backfire if you are implementing the procedure incorrectly, so make sure you practice with someone (preferably a BCBA) who can tell you if you are on the right track.